Become A Member

 We develop and deliver unique and valuable programming that builds the leadership skills and knowledge base of emerging foundation professionals.
 We provide formal and informal career coaching, professional development, and other boosters for your career.
 We connect you with other EPIP members working across the field of philanthropy and nonprofits.
 We dissolve the boundaries that can make it difficult to start careers in philanthropy and grow within them.

-OUR NEW STRATEGIC FRAMEWORK
+OUR STRATEGIC FRAMEWORK

 Today, the needs of our members and the times we live in call upon us to elevate our vision.

-Our new strategic framework does just that.
+Our strategic framework does just that.

-Through this new framework, we will:
+Through this framework, we:

 Professional and Leadership Development